Sustainable Collection Environments and Monitoring Object Response

 Workshop Content

-This workshop, presented as part of the Conservation Institute's Managing Collection Environments Initiative, will address obstacles in developing and implementing more adaptive environmental management strategies in museums.
+This workshop, presented as part of the Conservation Institute's Managing Collection Environments Initiative, addressed obstacles in developing and implementing more adaptive environmental management strategies in museums.

-• Preworkshop: Encompasses online activities, including lectures about risk assessment, and object and environmental monitoring, a brief description of your case study, access to essential readings, and a discussion forum (~15 hours).
+• Preworkshop: Encompassed online activities, including lectures about risk assessment, and object and environmental monitoring, a brief description of participant case studies, access to essential readings, and a discussion forum (~15 hours).

-• Day 1: Introduces the changing environmental and political contexts in which museums operate and includes discussion of environmental guidance, government regulation, sustainability, leadership, and participant case studies.
+• Day 1: Introduced the changing environmental and political contexts in which museums operate and included discussion of environmental guidance, government regulation, sustainability, leadership, and participant case studies.

-• Day 3: Provides an introduction to material properties and responses and damage mechanisms, followed by discussion and demonstrations of select object monitoring techniques.
+• Day 3: Provided an introduction to material properties and responses and damage mechanisms, followed by discussion and demonstrations of select object monitoring techniques.

-• Day 4: Includes discussion of data analysis tools, followed by exercises on risk assessment, life cycle analysis, and environmental assessment; presentation and discussion of sustainability case studies.
+• Day 4: Included discussion of data analysis tools, followed by exercises on risk assessment, life cycle analysis, and environmental assessment; presentation and discussion of sustainability case studies.

 Format

-The workshop will be delivered in person over five days at the Getty Center in Los Angeles.
-Supplementary online components will be made available before and after the workshop to deepen participant engagement.
+The workshop was delivered in person over five days at the Getty Center in Los Angeles.
+Supplementary online components were made available before and after the workshop to deepen participant engagement.

 Teaching Team

 The teaching team of Getty Conservation Institute (GCI) staff and other esteemed heritage conservation professionals have extensive experience in environmental management and object monitoring.
-Workshop instructors include:
+Workshop instructors included:

 • Vincent Laudato Beltran, Scientist, GCI